rwwille/paradox-compress/README.md

 of some metadata that can identify the length of each individual message.
-In almost all cases, an extra "compressed / not compressed" flag can be smuggled somewhere in such metadata, which is enough to avoid paylooad expansion through compression without using any of the stuff described here.
+In almost all cases, an extra "compressed / not compressed" flag can be smuggled somewhere in such metadata, which is enough to avoid payload expansion through compression without using any of the stuff described here.
 Thus, there should be little point in reusing the methods and code from this repository in any tangible software project.
 As a mathematical recreation, though, paradoxical compression is sort of